-I love sweet pancakes, so it’s fruit pulp for me all the way but you can make some really nice dinner pancakes by adding vegetable pulp.
+I love sweet pancakes, so it’s fruit pulp for me all the way but you can make some nice dinner pancakes by adding vegetable pulp.

-These are really simple too.
+These are simple too.
 Just take your normal pancake batter and throw in some pulp!
 Mix it all and cook it as normal.
-How much juice pulp you add is up to you, but I would start with a small amount and add little bits until you’re happy withe the consistency.
+How much juice pulp you add is up to you, but I would start with a small amount and add little bits until you’re happy with the consistency.

 16. Make Dog Biscuits

-Some dogs will just eat the pulp as it is, but others get very bad gas if you do this – it really depends on your dog!
+Some dogs will just eat the pulp as it is, but others get very bad gas if you do this – it depends on your dog!

-If you have 3-4 cups of juice pulp, just add in ½ cup of peanut butter, 1 cup of oats and ¼ cup of ground flax seed.
+If you have 3-4 cups of juice pulp, just add in ½ cup of peanut butter, 1 cup of oats and ¼ cup of ground flaxseed.
 Roll this mixture into 1 inch balls and cook for an hour at 300, turning once halfway through.

 You can mix all of it with your hands and, pro tip, rub some olive oil on your hands first so you won’t get as much of the mixture stuck on your fingers.